-Although many people believe that fasting could be dangerous, it is an entirely natural process.
-We have been living in food abundance for only the blink of an eye in human history.
+Although many believe fasting could be dangerous, it is natural.
+In human history, we have been living in food abundance for only the blink of an eye.

-With this in mind, we are still striving if we are not stuffing food into ourselves every hour.
+With this in mind, we still strive not to stuff food into ourselves every hour.
 On the other hand, if we give our digestive tract more rest through 16/8 intermittent fasting, we can achieve sustainable health goals, which include:

 - Permanent weight loss